State Organizations

 Des Moines Spinal Cord Injury Support Group

-This group meets in Des Moines, IA on the third Tuesday of every month at Mercy Rehabilitation Hospital in Clive, IA from 2 PM to 3:30 PM.
+This group meets online on the third Tuesday of every month from 2 PM to 3:30 PM.
 It aims to maintain a group of individuals affected by spinal cord injuries, & their family & friends.
 Provides individuals access to a community of peers, group gatherings, resources, & activities.
 Our group holds scheduled meetings for conversation & guest speakers.
 We are constant resource to ourselves and to others, & try to plan group get-togethers in the community.
 Visit the group’s Facebook page for details about its upcoming meeting.

 A Facebook group of wheelchair users in Iowa and their family and friends who are caregivers or just support.
 We share information and/or ask questions that apply to wheelchair users in Iowa.